ashwanthkumar/gocd-github-pull-request/README.md

 WIP

-This project should contain 2 projects.
+This repository should contain 2 projects.

 1. Github PR matierial poller - This is a straightforward material poller that pools for any pull requests on the github repo and triggers a build pipeline
 2. Github PR build task - Task plugin that does a checkout of the repo, merging the PR patch against the branch, builds the repo from 'gocd-build.conf' on the project root.
 It also replies back on the PR with the build status.